-Moreover, this encourages them to recommend your brand to other people in their social circle that further improves your business’s visibility.
+Moreover, this encourages them to recommend your brand to other people in their social circle, further improving your business’s visibility.

 But suppose you have a dysfunctional website that is hard to navigate on a mobile device.
-In that case, it can be challenging to ensure that your website visitors return or remain loyal to your brand.
+In that case, ensuring that your website visitors return or remain loyal to your brand can be challenging.

-That’s why you need to ensure that your website is not only mobile optimised, but it displays all the necessary content above the fold and improves the user experience by reducing annoying pop-ups.
+That’s why you need to ensure that your website is mobile-optimised, displays all the necessary content above the fold, and improves the user experience by reducing annoying pop-ups.

 Builds Credibility For Your Brand